rpgoldman/pyDcop/docs/tutorials/problem_modeling.rst

 Modeling problems as DCOPs
 ==========================

-What we have seen so far in previous tutorials may seems very theoretical and it might not be obvious how DCOP could be used to solve real-world problems. pyDCOP is meant to be domain-independent, but we hope to convince you that the DCOP algorithms implemented and studied with it can be applied to real applications.
+What we have seen so far in previous tutorials may seem very theoretical and it might not be obvious how DCOP could be used to solve real-world problems. pyDCOP is meant to be domain-independent, but we hope to convince you that its DCOP algorithms can be used for real applications.

-As a topic in the Multi-Agent System field,
+As a topic in the Multi-Agent Systems field,
-DCOP are obviously best suited to problems that are distributed in nature.
+DCOPs are obviously best suited to problems that are distributed in nature.
 They have been applied to a wide variety of applications, including disaster evacuation :cite:`kopena_distributed_2008`, radio frequency allocation :cite:`monteiro_channel_2012`,